 If you can’t, your interactions won’t be much more than secondary tasks on your to-do list.
 Boring and unpleasant chores.

 Lolo & Nate’s Take On Being Spontaneous & Unpredictable

 This is one area we butt heads with Will! (slightly)

 While we were never trapped by our ‘routine’ it did allow for us to set up a bit of structure, which we thought was very important.

 As we were on opposite sides of the world, making sure we were both available was imperative!
-It also gave us something, like date nights, to look forward to!
+It also gave us something, like date nights and other LDR activities, to look forward to!